Explicit description of Christoffel deformations and Palm measures of the Plancherel measure, the $z$-measures and the Gamma process: The Charlier ensemble and a deformation of the Plancherel measure

 \subsection{Proof of Theorem \ref{thm1}}

-We will use the following lemma, which we prove at the end of this section.
-This lemma gives simple asymptotic results on the Charlier polynomials involving Bessel functions and their derivatives. \begin{lem} For any $l \in \mathbb{Z}$ and any $u \in \mathbb{R}$, we have
+We will use the following Lemma, which we prove at the end of this section.
+This Lemma gives simple asymptotic results on the Charlier polynomials involving Bessel functions and their derivatives.
+As far as we know, the asymptotics we give can not be found in the litterature in this simple form.
+However, one may consult \cite{ouwong} for a complete study of the asymptotics of Charlier polynomials. \begin{lem} For any $l \in \mathbb{Z}$ and any $u \in \mathbb{R}$, we have

 and